 Stellar black holes — small but deadly

-When a star burns through the last of its fuel, it may find itself collapsing.
+When a star burns through the last of its fuel, it may collapse, or fall into itself.
 For smaller stars, up to about three times the sun's mass, the new core will be a neutron star or a white dwarf.
-But when a larger star collapses, it continues to fall in on itself to create a stellar black hole.
+But when a larger star collapses, it continues to compress and creates a stellar black hole.

 Black holes formed by the collapse of individual stars are (relatively) small, but incredibly dense.
 Such an object packs three times or more the mass of the sun into a city-size range.
 This leads to a crazy amount of gravitational force pulling on objects around it.
 Black holes consume the dust and gas from the galaxy around them, growing in size.